scions-of-silverymoon/staff-guide/_guides/dm-info.md

 - [Magic Item List](https://docs.google.com/spreadsheets/d/1DG6X1goC2eZi6MtI1F_i4Id5myH6bMa2CCCvOzXTpn0/edit#gid=1800875520)

 Basics:
-- XP is granted for Combat and Non‑Combat encounters by level; for Combat, use an encounter calculator (see 🏁encounters-n-maps) to determine fight difficulty
+- XP is granted for Combat and Non‑Combat encounters by level; for Combat, use an encounter calculator (see [🏁encounters-n-maps](https://discord.com/channels/866376531995918346/866467862540582953)) to determine fight difficulty
 - Use the Rewards Calculator (copy the sheet) to input encounters and monsters; it calculates XP/gold automatically; items reduce gold to balance
-- Reward tiers, by party level at mission completion:
+-- Reward tiers, by party level at mission completion:
   - Tier 1 (Lvl 4): up to Common, Minor Uncommon
   - Tier 2 (Lvl 5‑6): up to Major Uncommon, Minor Rare
   - Tier 3 (Lvl 7‑10): up to Major Rare, Minor Very Rare
   - Tier 4 (Lvl 11‑14): up to Major Very Rare, Minor Legendary
   - Tier 5 (Lvl 15+): any rarity
-- Ask questions in 💎rewards-discussion and tag @Game Keeper for approval; @Tracker Helper will update the tracker after approval
+-- Ask questions in [💎rewards-discussion](https://discord.com/channels/866376531995918346/969652807940603904) and tag @Game Keeper for approval; @Tracker Helper will update the tracker after approval

 Early Leavers:
 - If a player must leave early but contributed significantly, use the “Early Leavers” checkbox in the sheet and explain in Reason